SAP-samples/cloud-extension-html5-sample/mission/ci-cd-service/README.md

 ### Test automatic triggering of CI/CD job

-You've configured a webhook between GitHub and the SAP Continuous Integration and Delivery service .
+You**ve configured a webhook between GitHub and the SAP Continuous Integration and Delivery service .
 Now, whenever you push changes to your GitHub repository, a webhook push event is sent to the service and triggers a build of the connected job.

 1. To test automatic triggering of the build job, let us change a file and push the changes to the Git repository.
-2. Switch to the 'Business Application Studio' and open the workspace in which the project is created.
+2. Switch to the **Business Application Studio** and open the workspace in which the project is created.
 3. Change the index.html file by editing the title.

    ```